Choosing Apple Varieties for Your Back Yard

 - Preparing the Soil and Planting

 - Establishing the Trees and the Initial Pruning

 - Pests and Diseases

 Here's where you may have to do a little bit of research, because planting the right varieties for your climate is critical and that's difficult to change once the tree is growing.
-The particular orchard that we're following is in located in a Mediterranean-type climate, about a half-dozen miles from the ocean on the coast of northern California, and your location's climate may require a completely different choice of varieties.
-Your orchard will be in production for many years, and a poorly-performing tree will just take up space and resources.
+The particular orchard that we're following is located in a Mediterranean-type climate, about a half-dozen miles from the ocean on the coast of northern California, and your location's climate may require a completely different choice of varieties.
+Planning is important, your orchard will be in production for many years, and a poorly-performing tree will just take up space and resources.